Thousands Lose Power But Mauritius Escapes major Damage From Cyclone - UrduPoint

 Thousands Lose Power But Mauritius Escapes 'major Damage' From Cyclone

-Tropical cyclone Batsirai passed within 130 kilometres (80 miles) of the holiday paradise, bringing heavy downpours and winds of 120 kilometres per hour, with a peak of 151 kilometres per hour recorded in the capital Port Louis.
+Tropical cyclone Batsirai passed within 130 kilometres (80 miles) of the popular holiday destination, bringing heavy downpours and winds of 120 kilometres per hour, with a peak of 151 kilometres per hour recorded in the capital Port Louis.

+The French territory of La Reunion, which lies about 230 kilometres southwest of Mauritius, was on red alert and residents were told to stay indoors with the cyclone expected to speed past its shores overnight.

-Life was brought to a standstill, with public transport cancelled, shops and banks shut, and air and sea travel halted.
+Life was brought to a standstill in Mauritius, with public transport cancelled, shops and banks shut, and air and sea travel halted.

 At least 7,500 homes were without power after the winds knocked down trees onto electricity lines, according to the local electricity board.